varshakrishnakumar/AE-353-Design-Project-2/README.md

     cd *location of cloned repository*
     jupyter notebook

  Upon completion of the instructions, a new Jupyter notebook will be opened.
-Navigate to *SegbotDemo.ipynb* to compile the project.
+Navigate to *RunSegbot.ipynb* to compile the project.